ashley0143/poke/README.md

 - A Javascript-free frontend
 - No cookies or data collection
 - And built-in dislike counts Thaks to the [Return YouTube Dislike Api](https://www.returnyoutubedislike.com/)!
+## No Non-free codec needed :3
+PokeTube uses openh264 which is free software! poketube does not inculude non free stuff owowowoow!!!!

+you can view the source code of the openh264 codec in this repo :3 --> https://github.com/cisco/openh264.git
 #
 ## Hosting Poketube~
 - To self host your own Poketube instance, you'll need the following: